 But New Hampshire's Union Leader newspaper reports Knowles had 26 weeks of paid disability leave available, and was never in danger of losing her insurance.

 Following Kerry's Footsteps?

-President Bush has been hot on the heels of John Kerry on the campaign trail recently, so much so that the Kerry camp suspects the president may be following them.
+President Bush (search) has been hot on the heels of John Kerry on the campaign trail recently, so much so that the Kerry camp suspects the president may be following them.
 Earlier this week, Senator Kerry visited Albuquerque, New Mexico, and Las Vegas, Nevada, while President Bush campaigned in Albuquerque today, and will swing through Las Vegas tomorrow.